- Published on

 Different modeling approaches serve different purposes, and a practitioner picks between them based on the problem at hand.
 When you need to capture how the business actually works - handling source systems that change underneath you while preserving historical context - that's where ensemble modeling techniques earn their keep in the Data As Business (DAB) layer.
 When you're shaping data for how people actually analyze it, dimensional modeling remains the natural choice for the Data As Requirements (DAR) layer.
 Normalized models fit operational reporting.
 Event-driven patterns handle real-time needs.

 These aren't competing philosophies - they're complementary techniques for different layers.
 The three-layer architecture (Data As System sees it, Data As Business sees it, Data As Requirements needs it) provides clear separation - if you know staging/core/marts or bronze/silver/gold, this is the same concept with names that encode purpose rather than position.
 Source changes stay isolated in DAS.
 Business semantics stabilize in DAB.
 Consumption patterns in DAR evolve without touching upstream layers.
+And YES, the names sound a bit boring, BUT they are explicit and informative, that's why we prefer them.

 The three-layer architecture enables practical patterns like forgiving ingestion and self-healing pipelines - covered in detail in The Rise of the Model-Driven Data Engineer.